• Chick Ordering Now Open for Spring and Summer 2026

 Hatchery News at MacFarlane Pheasants

 Clear Cut Remodeling has constructed a 3000 square foot addition to our hatchery at MacFarlane Pheasants in Janesville, Wisconsin.
-The inside of our building was completed on February 20, 2024, and the installation of new machines has already begun!
-The demand for pheasant chicks is high.
-The only way to [...]
+The inside of our building was completed on February 20, 2024, [...]

 Read Post